 For real, Banana Republic used to be a safari/explorer themed store!
 They started out selling military surplus (from all over, not just the US), but then expanded into producing their own items, particularly after they got absorbed into Gap.
 Safari had a big moment in the 1980s in part due to the Indiana Jones movies and Banana Republic was here for it.
 The hand-drawn illustrations are a major part of the charm of the scans.
 It feels more like a ye-olde outfitters catalog.

 Aside: while I think their aesthetic is really fun, I hate the brand name.
-You could have named yourself something evocative of exploration and animals and travel but noooo, you decided to go with this shit.
+You could have named yourself something evocative of exploration and animals and travel but noooo, you decided to go with this BS.

 TL;DR here are some outfits I made inspired by the catalogs’ aesthetic.
 Click it to view full res in a new tab.
 Also, heads up that I was too lazy to make fast-loading thumbnails to embed in the post that only when clicked link to the full res photos, so some of these may take a little while to load.

 Read on to see my thought process on distilling mood board images into some actual outfits.
 I wore most of these out but some of the ones more suited to cold weather I just photographed for this post.

 You can view my Pinterest board with all these inspiration images and more here.
 As usual, unless I specifically say I recommend it, any images of actual shoppable items are not a recommendation, just visual inspiration.
 I find that people tend to ask for links to all the items in inspo albums anyway so I just provide them when available by default.

 These images are all scans of catalogs from the 1980s from the Abandoned Republic site.
 Check them out here!
 They have loads more scans as well as photos of some of the actual items and store interiors.

 - Screencap of the character Evelyn Carnahan from the cheesy 1999 comedy-adventure classic The Mummy (set in 1926)